-Physical Activity and Sports Studies (PASS) (Major and Minor)
+Physical Activity and Sports Studies (PASS)

+Elective Major - Years 9 and 10 Elective Fee: \$30.00

+Minor - Year 9 or 10

 This is an engaging elective course for students with an interest in sport and physical activity.
 This course has both theory and practical components and provides students with varied opportunities to develop their knowledge and skills in areas such as the body systems and energy, physical fitness, movement skill development, nutrition, sports safety, issues in sport, coaching, technology and sport and event management.